-Permanent Residents Who Work Frequently Outside of Canada: How to Calculate Physical Presence For Citizenship Purposes
+Permanent Residents Who Work Frequently Outside of Canada: Physical Presence Calculator For Citizenship Purposes

 What this policy means is that even if a permanent resident spends much of their time outside of Canada—this is often the case with regards to pilots and flight attendants—as long as they return to Canada for some part of every day, it is as if they never left!

 It is very important to declare all trips outside of Canada, even if they result in zero absences.
 Applicants should always use IRCC’s citizenship physical presence calculator and should seek legal assistance if they are unsure whether they have counted correctly.

 If you are having trouble with calculating your physical presence for citizenship purposes or you need legal advice, Bellissimo Law Group is here to assist you.
 With over 40 years of experience, we have helped thousands of people with matters regarding citizenship.
 Give us a call today!